Nir757/QR_File_Share/README.md

 ### Cross-Network Mode

 - Works when devices are on different networks
-- Railway signaling server already configured - works out of the box!
+- Cloud signaling server already configured - works out of the box!
 - No setup required for end users
+- Deployed on Koyeb for reliable performance
-- (See [For Developers](#for-developers) section if you want to deploy your own instance)
+- (See [KOYEB_DEPLOYMENT.md](KOYEB_DEPLOYMENT.md) if you want to deploy your own instance)

 ## Troubleshooting